This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

-First of all, we should address the elephant in the room.
-Every component in a three-point lighting setup holds the same degree of importance.
+First, we should address the elephant in the room.
+Every component in a three-point lighting setup is equally important.

 Although it is the secondary lighting, fill light itself determines the brightness, shadows, and overall contrast of the shot.